Consultation: Code of Conduct for the Public Sector

 -

-When a final version is ready and approved by the Public Service Commissioner, it will be issued to the agencies and entities to which it applies.
+- When a final version is ready and approved by the Public Service Commissioner, it will be issued to the Public Sector organisations to which it applies.
+This is anticipated for the end of 2025, to take effect in 2026.
+We will publish the new Code on our website.

-Those agencies and entities will then be required to ensure that the public servants they employ are aware of the new Code and how it applies to them in their work.
+- Those Public Sector organisations will then be required to ensure that the public servants they employ are aware of the new Code and how it applies to them in their work.